Lawn Seeding: How & When to Plant Grass Seeds Guide

 The University of Missouri Extension provides more information on the water requirements for specific grass species.
 Once you have the optimal volume and frequency figured out, keep to that watering schedule, and eventually you should see a healthy green lawn appear in your yard.

 Section 2: When to Plant Grass Seeds

 One common question we get around grass seeds is the most optimal time to plant them.
 Again, this goes back to the type of grass seeds you are planting.
 For example, if you are growing cool-season grass species like Kentucky bluegrass, perennial ryegrass, and tall fescue then the optimal planting time is considered to be sometime in the early fall.
 If you are growing warm-season grasses like Bermudagrass, St. Augustine grass, and Bahiagrass then the optimal planting time is considered to be in late spring.
+Your grass seed schedule may also be different if you growing things inside a greenhouse.
 If you live in the transition zone then that’s a slightly different story.